 Make sure that the cause of the malfunction is corrected before restarting the engine.
 You should have the ATV inspected by a Yamaha dealer.

 Speed limiter

 The speed limiter keeps the throttle from fully opening, even when the throttle lever is pushed to the maximum.
-Turning in the adjusting screw limits the maximum engine power available and decreases the maximum speed of the ATV.
+Screwing in the adjuster limits the maximum engine power available and decreases the maximum speed of the ATV.